aws-powertools/powertools-lambda-python/docs/utilities/parameters.md

 If you use `transform` with `get_multiple()`, you might want to retrieve and transform parameters encoded in different formats.

 You can do this with a single request by using `transform="auto"`.
-This will instruct any Parameter to to infer its type based on the suffix and transform it accordingly.
+This will instruct any Parameter to infer its type based on the suffix and transform it accordingly.

 ???+ info
     `transform="auto"` feature is available across all providers, including the high level functions.